 Do Carpenter Bees Make Honey?

 Of the remaining species that do not produce honey, most of them are solitary bees.
 It means that they live alone and not in hives or colonies.
-As anti-social bees, they are incapable of producing honey.
+They usually live in a nest in the ground, in a wood hole, or in a burrow.

 There are just so many bees that do not make honey.
-And, a carpenter bee is one of them.
-The carpenter bees belong to the genus xylocopa, a subgroup of native bees.
+And a carpenter bee is one of them.
+The carpenter bees belong to the genus Xylocopa, a subgroup of native bees.

 Why Carpenter Bees Do Not Produce Honey

 While a carpenter bee may look like a bumble bee or a honey bee, that’s where the similarities end.
 Carpenter bees do not produce honey.
-There are a few reasons why carpenter bees do not make honey.

 Just like other non-honey-producing bees, a carpenter bee is an anti-social bee species.
 As such, it does not live with other bees in hives or colonies.